positron48/tgbot-skeleton/README.md

 - Simple architecture with minimal dependencies
 - Support for webhook and long polling modes
-- Configuration via environment variables and YAML
+- Configuration via environment variables
 - Structured logging with zap
 - Docker and docker-compose for containerization
 - CI/CD with GitHub Actions